boredland/action-purge-workflow-runs/README.md

 This action aims to clean out those outdated workflows by removing old runs.

-> You can't decide to ignore runs related to open Pull Requests by using `ignore-open-pull-requests: true`, as shown in the below example.
+> You can decide to ignore runs related to open Pull Requests by using `ignore-open-pull-requests: true`, as shown in the below example.

 ## Usage example